(PDF of the policy statement is also available here)

 Texas’ absence of a personal income tax is a positive reflection of the state’s conservative fiscal policy.
 It makes Texas an attractive location for individuals and helps foster small business growth.
-However, Texas must rely on property and sales taxes, which are among the highest in the nation and fall heavily on business.
+However, Texas instead relies more heavily on property and sales taxes, which are among the highest in the nation and fall heavily on business.
 Consequently, Texas is a relatively high tax state for business—particularly those that are capital intensive or that produce or sell goods.

 - be balanced in a manner that reflects the participation and interests of ALL Texans and does not divide taxpayers into competing groups;